 - Compound Motor

-The classification of these motors is shown in the figure below.
+The motors classification is shown in the following block diagram.

 It requires a DC supply for its operation.
 DC supply is given to the rotor winding to exert a force on the conductors and a DC supply is also given to the stator winding to energize the field winding.
 So, it requires two separate DC sources for performing the operation.
 This process is known as separate excitation.
 But, these motors are not used mostly.